DavidWells/analytics/site/main/source/plugins/google-analytics.md

 ## Legacy Google analytics v3

-For the older version of google analytics please see the `@analytics/google-analytics-v3` package
+For the older version of google analytics please see the `@analytics/google-analytics-v3` package at https://www.npmjs.com/package/@analytics/google-analytics-v3